 Arsenal have had a fairly average season so far if you look at it from the eyes of their supporters.
 Whilst they remain in a respectable position up the table the fans will certainly be asking questions of Wenger if he doesn’t create a serious title contention soon.
 After breaking their cup drought and winning two FA Cups surely it’s time for Arsenal to reclaim the Premier League again?
 Especially with how open the Premier League now is.
 If Wenger is to make this much needed title bid, how could he bolster the squad to do so?
+You can check football betting offers to see how likely these transfers will be realised in the next transfer window.

 Since the days of Patrick Viera Arsenal have notably missed an influential game changing presence in midfield.
 By this, I mean someone who can pick up the players when they are in a precarious situation and bring the best out of the team.
 Arsenal have some solid technical players in midfield however they do miss a physical presence that can strike fear into the opposition.
 Wenger recently came out and told the press that he tried to sign N’Golo Kante, however he failed.
 This signing may have changed the game for Arsenal but now they’ll need to look elsewhere as he continues to impress at his new club Chelsea.